 These Chinese Moo Shu Vegetables are stir fried in the most delicious hoisin based stir fry sauce with tender cabbage, broccoli, mushrooms, and eggs.
 Easy to make and delicious as a meal or side dish.
-Jump to Recipe
+Jump to Recipe and Video

 These moo shu vegetables taste like they are from your favorite Chinese restaurant - but completely homemade.
 Follow this easy and light recipe to make a batch of this yummy seasoned veggie dish.
 It's a colorful and delicious way to eat the rainbow!
 Meta lovers can also try this Moo Shu Chicken or Moo Shu Beef.